mineiros-io/terraform-google-pubsub-topic-iam/README.md

 - **`project`**: _(Optional `string`)_

-  The resource name of the project the policy is attached to.
-Its format is `projects/{project_id}`.
+  The ID of the project in which the resource belongs.
+If it is not provided, the project will be parsed from the identifier of the parent resource.
+If no project is provided in the parent identifier and no project is specified, the provider project is used.

 - **`authoritative`**: _(Optional `bool`)_